cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 This will only happen in the following cases:

-- The cluster has no [valid license key](#obtain-a-license).
 - The cluster is not following telemetry requirements.

-There is a 7 day grace period for new **Enterprise Free** clusters to start sending telemetry.
+    - There is a 7 day grace period for new **Enterprise Free** and **Enterprise Trial** clusters to start sending telemetry.
+- The cluster has an expired [license key](#obtain-a-license); depending on the type of expired license, the cluster will be throttled after the following time periods:
+    - **Enterprise**: Never throttles
+    - **Enterprise Free**: Throttles 30 days after expiration
+    - **Enterprise Trial**: Throttles 7 days after expiration
+    - No license: Throttles 7 days after cluster initialization

 Single node clusters for development use are [not throttled](#single-node-clusters).